vishusandy/arc_drawing/README.md

 The [`image`](https://docs.rs/image/latest/image/) crate should already be a dependency, as this crate operates on its image types.

-1. Add freehand to your `cargo.toml`'s dependencies:
+1. Add freehand to your `Cargo.toml`'s dependencies:

     ```toml
     [dependencies]